timschneeb/tachiyomi-extensions-revived/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

-## Disclaimer

-The developer of this application does not have any affiliation with the content providers available.